lukasz-po-data/Manufacturing-Line_Productivity/README.md

 ### 2. DATA VALIDATION AND PREPARATION

-Power Query was used to review the data for potentially missing inputs or incorrect format.
-On top, the following transformations have been done:
+Power Query was used to review the data for missing inputs or incorrect formats.
+Additionally, the following transformations were applied:
- a.
-Unpivoting table `Line downtime`.
-The table had a matrix format in the dataset.
-In order to enable full integration with data model, it has been converted to plain table.
+- Unpivoted the `Line downtime` table.
+The table was originally in matrix format, so it was converted to a plain table to enable full integration with the data model.
- b.
-Adding `Batch duration` column to `Line productivity` table.
+- Added a `Batch duration` column to the `Line productivity` table.

  ### 3. POWER BI ANALYSIS

-Power BI report is divided into 2 sections.
+The Power BI report is divided into 2 sections.

-First section describes key measures and statistics regarding line productivity and downtimes.
+The first section presents key measures and statistics on line productivity and downtimes.

-The second section summarizes main conclusions, recommendations and simulates improvements expected after eliminating selected downtime factors.
+The second section summarizes the main conclusions and recommendations, and simulates the improvements expected from eliminating selected downtime factors.

 ### 4. KEY TAKEAWAYS
 - Almost all batches (35 out of 38) were completed with delay.
 25 out of 38 batches were at least partially delayed due to operator error.